 As the world of window treatments evolve to meet much needed safety standards, cordless and fixed length cord solutions are becoming the norm for design.
 But like everything, there is no one solution.
 Depending on the space, the complexity of the design and, of course, the budget, there are options to take into consideration.
 Here we’ll discuss 3 viable window treatment options from simple to most cutting edge.

-#1: Continuous Chain Loop.
 The standard beaded continuous chain loop is one of the most common lifts used in shades today.
 It accounts for roughly 90% of our window shade projects.
 It’s ideal for larger shades that have frequent use.
 This option uses a fixed length cord that is adhered to the window sill or trim by a tension device, eliminating the use of unsafe dangling cords.
-The downside it that you may need to replace parts on the shade, including the “clutch” and the chain itself, but more importantly the chain loop window option does not lend itself to a clean, streamlined look and may take away from the overall design you’re looking to achieve.
+The downside it that you may need to replace parts on the shade, including the “clutch” and the chain itself, but more importantly the chain loop window option does now lend itself to a clean, streamlined look and my take away from the overall design you’re looking to achieve.
 But with a lower price point, it may be worth it.

-#2: Cordless (manual).
 A key defining feature and benefit of cordless window treatments is (yes, you guessed it) that they don’t have any chains or cords.
 Operating through the use of spring-loaded mechanics and an adjustable tension system, Cordless lift blinds come in all shapes, styles (from wood to pleated) and sizes, providing a clean consistent look to any room design.
 Another benefit of the manual functionality it that it allows you to lift and lower the blind to the exact level desired.
 One obvious drawback is that the blind can only be raised as high as the person who is operating it and the other, let’s be honest - is the fact that it’s manual.
-Not to mention that the retractable element is based on old technology.
-But all that aside, it is still a safe, cost effective option for window treatments.
+Not to mention that the retractable element is based on old technology so only works so well.
+But all that aside it is still as safe, cost effective option for window treatments.

-#3: Motorized.
-As we mentioned in our April blog , with the rise of smart home automation technology ( and our BFF Alexa ), motorized window blinds have, undoubtedly, increased in popularity.
-Controlled through its own device or the owner’s smartphone, motorized blinds provide the convenience (accessing blinds in high places and providing top down-bottom up options) and comfort of light and privacy control with a touch of a button, or a call out command once integrated with an AI device.
+As we mentioned in our April blog , with the rise of smart home automation technology ( and our BFF Alexa ) motorized window blinds have, no doubtedly, increased in popularity.
+Controlled through its own device or the owner’s smartphone, Motorized blinds provide the convenience (accessing blinds in high places and providing top down-bottom up options) comfort of light and privacy control with a touch of a button, or a call out command once integrated with an AI device.
 The motor is built within the shade and contains a lithium battery that can be recharged with a USB connector.

-Be sure to follow us on Instagram to see more from this project and keep up with our latest collaborations with our extremely talented designers!
+Be sure to follow us on Instagram to keep up with our latest project with our extremely talented designers!